mhkarimi/spring-boot-security-oauth2-jwt-example/README.md

 This is a project to show how to Spring Security Oauth2 works.
-Instead of username and password username and title have been used.
+Instead of username and password, username and title have been used.
 For the persistence of the tokens, I uses **RedisTokenStore** and also **JWT** to implement the given APIs.
 I also configured log4j2.xml file to format the output.

 ## Here are listed classes I've created/changed